Updated June 2017

 Apart from mid-winter months, most of central Australia, and central America and India has about 6.5 PSH a day.
-As solar panels (in 2015) are 14%-20.5% efficient in turning sunlight into electricity,1000 watts of solar panel in any such area will have a daily average of 140-205 watts an hour – about 910 watt/hours a day, and 1335 watt/hours a day.
+Solar modules (in 2017) are 14%-21.0% efficient in turning sunlight into electricity.
+About 1000 watts of solar modules in such area will thus produce 140-205 watts.
+That gives you about 910 – 1335 watt/hours a day.

 You can find the Peak Sun Hours, for almost anywhere.
 Google the name of the closest big town plus Peak Sun Hours.
 You can also obtain it from meteorological offices worldwide.